 Supports Markdown, Grid, HTML, Hiccup, SVG, Vega, Images, Plotly, TeX, tables, you name it.
 Plus, Clerk doesn't break a sweat when zooming into moderately-sized datasets.

 Produce static HTML pages and serve them from your local file system or any static webserver.
-If you like it batteries-included, take a look at clerk.garden, Clerk's upcoming GitHub-based publishing platform.
+If you like it batteries-included, take a look at clerk.garden, Clerk's simple GitHub-based publishing platform.